data-exp-lab/dxl-docs/source/meta.rst

 Access <http://diversity.illinois.edu/>`_.

 We expect members to follow these guidelines at any lab-related event.
+We expect members to treat each other professionally with respect to their work, with constructive criticism and without dismissive behavior (e.g., eyerolling).

 Original source and credit: http://2012.jsconf.us/#/about & The Ada Initiative.
 Please help by translating or improving: